-As described above, in FY 2020, we entered into a long-term strategic alliance whereby we became the exclusive provider of certain branded chocolate products to Edible, its affiliates and its franchisees.
-Also in FY 2020 the founder of Edible was elected to the Company's Board of Directors pursuant to a vote by stockholders held at the Company's Annual Meeting of Stockholders.
-As of February 29, 2020, the Company recognized approximately \$320,000 of revenue and accounts receivable related to purchases from Edible, its affiliates and its franchisees.
+As described above, in FY 2020 and early FY 2021, the Company entered into a long-term strategic alliance and commerce agreement, respectively, with Edible whereby the Company is intended to become the exclusive provider of certain branded chocolate products to Edible.
+Also in FY 2020 the founder of Edible was elected to the Company's Board of Directors, but subsequently resigned his position on the Board of Directors in January 2021.
+During the years ended February 28, 2022, 2021 and 2020, the Company recognized approximately \$1.7 million, \$3.5 million and \$320,000, respectively, of revenue related to purchases from Edible, its affiliates and its franchisees.